 In most cases, those inhabitants were members of the local royal family but bishops, ministers, and other wealthy and/or powerful individuals could also call palaces home.

 The key difference between a palace and a castle is their intended use.
 Castles were built to defend their inhabitants.
 Palaces were built to showcase their inhabitants.

-Architecturally speaking European palaces and castles have much in common such as turrets, slits in the walls, and high towers.
-However, castles are much more likely to have thicker walls and features like moats to assist in its defense.
+Architecturally speaking, European palaces and castles have much in common such as turrets, slits in the walls, and high towers.
+However, castles are much likelier to have thicker walls and features like moats to assist in its defense.